-- 1. RSAG- Might benefit from being grouped with 14, 15, 16, below as a single 'Route Design' DP and it should include a statement that says "will minimise and, where possible, reduce the impact of these routes on other airspace users outside the controlled airspace". - 2.
-MLRA- Neither Agree nor Disagree- Departure procedures should deliver all the stated ACP objectives on Track Keeping, Noise, Nuisance, Emissions and Air Quality.
+- 1. RSAG Might benefit from being grouped with 14, 15, 16, below as a single 'Route Design' DP and it should include a statement that says "will minimise and, where possible, reduce the impact of these routes on other airspace users outside the controlled airspace". - 2.
+MLRA Neither Agree nor Disagree Departure procedures should deliver all the stated ACP objectives on Track Keeping, Noise, Nuisance, Emissions and Air Quality.
 Again this should drive the discussions with the National ANSPs especially to deliver the best solution for Departures on Runway 32. - 3.
-Burley Parish Council- Neither Agree nor Disagree Departure procedures must deliver all the stated improvements in Track Keeping, Noise, Nuisance, Emissions and Air Quality.
+Burley Parish Council Neither Agree nor Disagree Departure procedures must deliver all the stated improvements in Track Keeping, Noise, Nuisance, Emissions and Air Quality.
 These procedures must not be constrained by the requirement of adjacent or national ANSPs if they dictate gateways to which the Runway 32 Departure routes are connected.
 LBA; as we have previously stated, must resist any such constraints (as stated in Question 1).
 Approach procedures MUST also be designed to give lateral separation from the new departure routes from Runway 32 to ensure that the departure routes can be designed to ensure they are "the best possible" for stakeholders to the Northwest of LBA.

 This DP was supported by the stakeholders.
-From the comments and with the desire to make the DPs more manageable to take forward to the options development phase, this DP has been combined with DP13, DP15 and DP16 into a consolidated Systemisation Design Principle.
+From the comments and with the desire to make the DPs more manageable to take forward to the options development phase, this DP has been combined with the original DP13, DP15 and DP16 into a consolidated Systemisation Design Principle.

-DP8 - Systemisation - The arrival transitions and departure procedures shall be deconflicted and integrate with the en-route network, as per the FASI(N) programme, and in the case of the arrival transitions shall integrate with the Instrument Approach Procedures (IAPs) reducing the requirement for tactical coordination.
+Final wording of Systemisation DP- The new procedures will integrate with the en-route network, as per the FASI(N) programme.
+If required, the arrival transitions shall integrate with the Instrument Approach Procedures (IAPs), deconflict with the departure procedures, reducing the requirement for tactical coordination.

-2.20.1.
+3.20.1.
 To what extent do you agree with each of the draft DPs?
 Please provide comment as to how you would prefer the Design Principle in question reworded or why you would like to see it removed altogether.